Reform Act 1832

-It was designed to correct abuses – to "take effectual Measures for correcting divers Abuses that have long prevailed in the Choice of Members to serve in the Commons House of Parliament".
-Before the reform, most members nominally represented boroughs.
-The number of electors in a borough varied widely, from a dozen or so up to 12,000.
-Frequently the selection of Members of Parliament (MPs) was effectively controlled by one powerful patron: for example Charles Howard, 11th Duke of Norfolk, controlled eleven boroughs.
-Criteria for qualification for the franchise varied greatly among boroughs, from the requirement to own land, to merely living in a house with a hearth sufficient to boil a pot.
+Before the reform, most members of Parliament nominally represented boroughs.
+However, the number of electors in a borough varied widely, from a dozen or so up to 12,000.
+The criteria for qualification for the franchise also varied greatly among these boroughs, from the requirement to own land, to merely living in a house with a hearth sufficient to boil a pot.